Student support at Chipping Sodbury School

 - To include more opportunities for your child to benefit from mixing with students in different year groups, mimicking adult life

 Your Child’s Tutor

 Our commitment to you is that every student at CSS will have a full-time tutor.
 This will mean that your tutor is in school every day and will not change unless the member of staff leaves.

-If your child is currently in or going into the sixth form, they to will have a full-time tutor, but will also benefit from a personal tutor (likely to be a part-time member of staff) who will meet with you regularly (once a cycle) to monitor their progress.
+If your child is currently in or going into the sixth form, they too will have a full-time tutor, but will also benefit from a personal tutor (likely to be a part-time member of staff) who will meet with them regularly (once a cycle) to monitor their progress.

-In September 2014 we introduced a “vertical” tutor group system.
-Our intention is for this to continue into the future.
+We operate a vertical house tutor system.
 The vertical groups are slightly smaller than a traditional “year tutor group”.
 They have between 4-7 students from each year group (years 7-11).
 The sixth form are not included, but are associated to the houses and come in from time to time.